Di-Diana-AJ-1103/internet-speed-test/README.md

 - Original speed test script inspired by [PyShark's tutorial](https://pyshark.com/test-internet-speed-using-python/).
 - This project has been refactored, modularized, and expanded for DevOps final submission requirements, including CI/CD automation, testing, coverage, and packaging into an executable for single click deployment.

-## License

-This project is licensed for educational purposes.